top of page

 Instructions

-In a small bowl, whisk together eggs and a pinch of kosher salt until completely blended.
-Add 1 tablespoon tap water and set aside.
+1. In a small bowl, whisk together eggs and a pinch of kosher salt until completely blended.
+Add 1 tablespoon water and whisk until combined, then set aside for 10 minutes (or until you’re finished toasting the bread).

-Preheat a small nonstick skillet (preferably 8”) over medium heat.
+3. Preheat a small nonstick Pan (preferably 6” or 8”) over medium heat.
 Add one slice of bread, butter-side-down; cook until bottom is browned, 1-2 minutes, then remove to a plate.
-Add second slice of bread, butter-side-down; top with shredded cheese.
+Add the second slice of bread, butter-side-down and top with half the shredded cheese.
 Cook until bottom is golden-brown and crisp and cheese is melted, 1-2 minutes, then transfer to plate with other slice of toasted bread.
-Wipe out skillet.
+Wipe out the pan.

-Set pan back over medium-high heat and add remaining teaspoon butter.
+4. Set the pan back over medium-high heat and add the remaining teaspoon butter.
 Once butter is melted and foamy, briefly whisk eggs to reincorporate, then pour into skillet.
-Let sit in a layer for about 15 seconds, then, using a rubber spatula, gently push the egg from the edge of the pan into the center, stirring in a circular motion to encourage it form curds as it cooks.
+Let sit undisturbed for about 15 seconds, then, using a flexible rubber spatula, gently push the egg from the edge of the pan into the center, working around the pan and stirring with a circular motion to encourage the egg to form curds as it cooks.

-Continue to scramble egg until it begins to firm up in the center of the pan (this will take 60-90 seconds total).
-As soon as it appears 80% of the way cooked, stop stirring and top with remaining 2 tablespoons cheese.
-Turn off the heat, cover the pan and let sit 5-10 seconds, just to let the cheese melt, then uncover and slide the eggs on top of the cheese-topped toast.
-Spread pesto over top of eggs, then top with remaining toast, browned side up.
+6. Turn off the heat, cover the pan and let the eggs sit for 5-10 seconds, just to let the cheese melt, then uncover and slide the eggs on top of the cheese-topped toast.
+Drizzle pesto over top of eggs, then top with remaining toast, toasted side up.

 open-faced scrambled egg sandwich with topped with white cheddar cheese and pesto on a white plate.